IT3038C/IT3038C.github.io/docs/week-5.md

 Now, we can expand on this program, adding a few more fun things.
 First, let's commit our script to GIT.
 This is a good habit to get into, so let's do it.

 Now, reopen our script and let's add some logic in here.
-Let's start simple and do something like “if myAge < 13 ….”
+Let's start simple and do something like "if myAge < 13 …."

 Open the script and right after we set myAge, let's add some logic on a new line: